EmperorArthur/AT86RF231_Radio/README.txt

 	Consider moving all pin declarations into one file.
 		Either the makefile, or make a file called pins.h Make a propper radioFrame that is easy to use.
-		The whole reason I started this proj
+		That's the whole reason I started this project
+		Make addressing work with both 16 and 64 bit addresses.
+			Currently only 16 bit addressing works.